 - 1. Monitoring and Forecasting Centres (MFCs), charged with maintaining numerical models of the ocean.
 There are seven MFCs: six for regional seas and one for the global ocean

 - 2. Thematic Assembly Centres (TAC), which are tasked with the collection of ocean observations, both in situ (water column) and satellite observations.

-The In Situ TAC is the component of the Copernicus Marine Service which ensures a consistent and reliable access to a range of in situ data for the purpose of service production and validation.
+The In Situ TAC (General Presentation) is the component of the Copernicus Marine Service which ensures a consistent and reliable access to a range of in situ data for the purpose of service production and validation.

 In Situ TAC has two main objectives: